jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT-History-Downloader](https://github.com/Luo-Yihang/ChatGPT-History-Downloader) - A Google chrome extension to help download chat history with OpenAI ChatGPT
 - [openai](https://github.com/anasfik/openai) - Dart/Flutter SDK for ChatGPT and all OpenAI APIs (GPT, Dall-e..).
 - [gpt-3.5-translator](https://github.com/clairelovesgravy/gpt-3.5-translator) - This Chrome extension allows you to translate selected text on web pages using the GPT-3.5-turbo model by OpenAI.
 It's easy to use, fast, and provides high-quality translations.
+- [TaxyAI](https://github.com/TaxyAI/browser-extension) - Taxy uses GPT-4 to control your browser and perform repetitive actions on your behalf.
+Currently it allows you to define ad-hoc instructions.
+In the future it will also support saved and scheduled workflows.

 ## Other Extensions.
 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.